 - Newest Marketing Ploy - The latest smokeless marketing ploy will be an ongoing attempt to convince you that using Kodiak, Grizzly, Skoal, Wolf, Longhorn, Red Seal, Copenhagen, Rooster, Lucky Strike, Bacco, Onxy, Cougar, Gold River, Hawken, Beech-Nut, Chattanooga, Redwood, Silver Creek, Red Man, Granger, J.D.'s Blend, Lancaster, and Levi Garrett is much safer than smoking.
 While true, it is also true that using any brand of smokeless tobacco, or any form of pharmaceutical grade nicotine, is light years away from being safe.
 Mailings, coupons, new flavor additives, losing your dollars means losing thousands in profits and they want you back.
 But there's an old saying, "Fool me once, shame on you.
 Fool me twice, shame on me!"

-- Study Nicotine Addicts Closely - They are not dipping, chewing or smoking to tease you.
+- Watch Nicotine Addicts Closely - They are not dipping, chewing, vaping or smoking to tease you.
 They do so because they must, in order to replenish a constantly falling blood-serum nicotine level that declines by half every two hours.
 Most nicotine is used while on autopilot.
 What cue triggered the public feeding you're now witnessing?
 Watch acid-producing events such as stress or alcohol quickly neutralize their body's nicotine reserves.
 Witness their endless mandatory cycle of replenishment.

 - Thinking vs. Wanting - There is a major distinction between thinking about the subject of quitting and wanting to use nicotine.
 After years of chronic nicotine use you should expect to notice others using nicotine but it doesn't necessarily mean that you want to.
 As for thoughts of wanting, with each passing day they'll gradually grow shorter in duration, generally less intense and a bit further apart.